nandanshyam81/Customer-Churn-Prediction/README.md

 -->MonthlyCharges - The amount charged to the customer monthly<br/>
 -->TotalCharges - The total amount charged to the customer<br/>
 -->Churn - Tells whether the customer has churned or not (Yes or No)<br/>

+Technique used to implement this project: ANN

+**More about Artificial Neural Networks**
+An artificial neural network has three or more layers that are interconnected.
+The first layer consists of input neurons.
+Those neurons send data on to the deeper layers, which in turn will send the final output data to the last output layer. <br/>

+All the inner layers are hidden and are formed by units which adaptively change the information received from layer to layer through a series of transformations.
+Each layer acts both as an input and output layer that allows the ANN to understand more complex objects.
+Collectively, these inner layers are called the neural layer.